Streaming Principal Component Analysis From Incomplete Data: Performance of SNIPE

+\begin{rem} \emph{\textbf{[Discussion of Proposition \ref{prop:if lim exists}]} Proposition \ref{prop:if lim exists} does not specify the conditions under which $\alg$ converges.
+Indeed, if the sampling probability $p$ is too small, namely if very few of the entries of incoming vectors are observed, then $\alg$ might not converge at all as the numerical evidence suggests, see also Remark \ref{rem:disc of thm 1}.
+However, if $\alg$ converges, then it converges to the true subspace $\SU$.
+The local rate of convergence is specified below. } \qedsymbol \end{rem}

-The concept of \emph{coherence} is also critical in parsing our results, since we consider entrywise subsampling.
+The concept of \emph{coherence} is critical in specifying the local convergence rate, since we consider entrywise subsampling.
 The coherence of an $r$-dimensional subspace $\SU$ with orthonormal basis $S\in\mathbb{R}^{n\times r}$ is defined as

 where $S[i,:]$ is the $i$th row of $S$.
-It is easy to verify that $\eta(\SU)$ is independent of the choice of orthonormal basis $S$, and that $1 \le \eta(\SU)\le \frac{n}{r}$.
+It is easy to verify that $\eta(\SU)$ is independent of the choice of orthonormal basis $S$ and that

 It is also common to say that $\SU$ is \emph{coherent} (\emph{incoherent}) when $\eta(\SU)$ is large (small).
 Loosely speaking, when $\SU$ is coherent, its orthonormal basis $S$ is ``spiky.''
 An example is when $\SU$ is the span of a column-subset of the identity matrix.
 In contrast, when $\SU$ is incoherent, entries of $S$ tend to be ``diffuse.''
-Not surprisingly, identifying a coherent subspace from subsampled data may require many more measurements \cite{balzano2015local,mitliagkas2014streaming,chen2015incoherence}.
+Not surprisingly, identifying a coherent subspace from subsampled data may require many more samples \cite{balzano2015local,mitliagkas2014streaming,chen2015incoherence}.

-Lastly, we will often use $\lesssim$ and $\gtrsim$ to suppress universal constants, as well as the standard big-O and big-Omega notations, $O(\cdot)$ and $\Omega(\cdot)$, respectively.
-With this setup, our main result is as follows.